learningtapestry/ssdn/packages/collection-agent/README.md

-# ssdn-collection-agent
+# SSDN Browser Collection Agent

 ## Introduction

 _ssdn-collection-agent_ is a browser library for sending messages to a [SSDN](https://github.com/learningtapestry/ssdn) instance.
 By default, it encodes messages in the [xAPI](https://xapi.com/overview/) format and pushes them via [image beacons](https://en.wikipedia.org/wiki/Web_beacon).
 It features two data collection strategies out of the box: one for tracking user visits, and one for tracking user interactions with embedded videos.

 ## Usage